ansible/ansible/docs/docsite/rst/user_guide/playbook_structure.rst

     - debug: msg='this is a key-value pair task'

-Indentation is important in a task, to separate the task keywords from the module/action options:
+Indentation is important in a task since it is used to separate the task keywords from the module/action options:

 .. code-block:: YAML